State health officials recall oysters harvested near Chandeleur Islands after 15 people become sick

 NEW ORLEANS — The Louisiana Department of Health has recalled oysters harvested near the Chandeleur Islands and surrounding marshes after 15 people became sick with a norovirus-like illness in New Orleans.

 Oysters harvested since Jan.
 10 in Area 3 — located east of Lake Borgne, north of Eloi Bay, and includes Chandeleur Islands and surrounding marshes — were all recalled.
-Harvesting was also suspended in the area.
+Harvesting was also closed in the area, according to the Louisiana Department of Wildlife and Fisheries.

 State health officials said that the recalled oysters include oysters that were shucked, frozen, breaded, post-harvest processed and those prepared for the half-shell market.